Littoral Society

 Tagging and monitoring crabs helps provide information on population trends and crab movement, which provides a small window into the health of an important and ancient species.
 The spawning season of the Horseshoe Crab is the only time they come ashore and the season is just a few short weeks in May and June.
 Data from the work is provided to the US Fish and Wildlife Service.

 The same beaches from past years will be surveyed to include Memorial Park Beach in Neptune City, L Street Beach in Belmar, the Marina on Riverside Drive (2 sites), and S. Riverside Drive (2 sites).
-Only staff or experienced volunteers will be allowed to tag at the Hillside Avenue site (if accessible).
-In all, up to 7 sites may be surveyed in 2023.

 Can't attend but want to become a member?
 Click here to read about membership benefits and how to join!